-- gets, postprandial SMBG may be appropriate.
-(E) - When prescribing SMBG, ensure that patients receive initial instruction in, and routine follow-up evaluation of, SMBG technique and their ability to use data to adjust therapy.
-(E) - Continuous glucose monitoring may be a supplemental tool to SMBG for selected patients with type 1 diabetes, especially those with hypoglycemia unawareness.
+- See appropriate referrals for these categories. - When prescribing SMBG, ensure that patients receive initial instruction in, and routine follow-up evaluation of, SMBG technique and their ability to use data to adjust therapy.
+(E) - Continuous glucose monitoring (CGM) in conjunction with intensive insulin regimens can be a useful tool to lower A1C in selected adults (age ≥ 25 years) with type 1 diabetes (A). - Although the evidence for A1C lowering is less strong in children, teens, and younger adults, CGM may be helpful in these groups.
+Success correlates with adherence to ongoing use of the device.
+(C) - CGM may be a supplemental tool to SMBG in those with hypoglycemia unawareness and/or frequent hypoglycemic episodes.
 (E)

-ADA's consensus and position statements on SMBG provide a comprehensive review of the subject (26,27).
+The ADA's consensus and position statements on SMBG provide a comprehensive review of the subject (31,32).
 Major clinical trials of insulin-treated patients that demonstrated the benefits of intensive glycemic control on diabetes complications have included SMBG as part of multifactorial interventions, suggesting that SMBG is a component of effective therapy.
 SMBG allows patients to evaluate their individual response to therapy and assess whether glycemic targets are being achieved.
 Results of SMBG can be useful in preventing hypoglycemia and adjusting medications (particularly prandial insulin doses), MNT, and physical activity.

 The frequency and timing of SMBG should be dictated by the particular needs and goals of the patients.
 SMBG is especially important for patients treated with insulin to monitor for and prevent asymptomatic hypoglycemia and hyperglycemia.
 For most patients with type 1 diabetes and pregnant women taking insulin, SMBG is recommended three or more times daily.
-For this population, it is often difficult to reach A1C targets safely without hypoglycemia with the minimum of three daily tests.
-The optimal frequency and timing of SMBG for patients with type 2 diabetes on noninsulin therapy is not known but should be sufficient to facilitate reaching glucose goals.
-A metaanalysis of SMBG in non-insulin-treated patients with type 2 diabetes concluded that some regimen of SMBG was associated with a reduction in A1C of $\sim 0.4\%$ .
-However, many of the studies in this analysis also included patient education with diet and exercise counseling and, in some cases, pharmacologic intervention, making it difficult to assess the contribution of SMBG alone to improved control (28).
+For this population, significantly more frequent testing may be required to reach A1C targets safely without hypoglycemia.
+The optimal frequency and timing of SMBG for patients with type 2 diabetes on noninsulin therapy is unclear.
+A meta-analysis of SMBG in noninsulin-treated patients with type 2 diabetes concluded that some regimen of SMBG was associated with a reduction in A1C of $\geq 0.4\%$.
+However, many of the studies in this analysis also included patient education with diet and exercise counseling and, in some cases, pharmacologic intervention, making it difficult to assess the contribution of SMBG alone to improved control (33).
+Several recent trials have called into question the clinical utility and cost-effectiveness of routine SMBG in non-insulin-treated patients (34 - 36).

-Because the accuracy of SMBG is instrument and user dependent (29), it is important to evaluate each patient's monitoring technique, both initially and at regular intervals thereafter.
-In addition, optimal use of SMBG requires proper in-
+Because the accuracy of SMBG is instrument and user dependent (37), it is important to evaluate each patient's monitoring technique, both initially and at regular intervals thereafter.
+In addition, optimal use of SMBG requires proper interpretation of the data.
+Patients should be taught how to use the data to adjust food intake, exercise, or pharmacological therapy to achieve specific glycemic goals, and these skills should be reevaluated periodically.